Transient performance of MPC for tracking without terminal constraints: Introduction

 Regarding performance of such MPC for tracking schemes there are only a few results available.
 Local optimality is shown for linear~\cite{Ferramosca2009,Ferramosca2011} and nonlinear~\cite{Limon2018} systems, when using specific offset cost functions.
 Transient and asymptotic performance results for schemes with terminal ingredients are presented in~\cite{Koehler2023}.
 Transient performance estimates bound the closed-loop performance, measured by the stage cost, over a finite-time window.
 So far, there are no performance bounds available for MPC for tracking without terminal ingredients.

 In this work, we close this gap and provide a bound for the closed-loop performance over a transient time interval.
 We show that in the asymptotic case, as the prediction horizon and the considered time interval tend to infinity, the infinite horizon optimal solution is recovered.
-Our analysis also gives new insights into how to choose the parameters of the MPC for tracking scheme.
-In particular, we demonstrate that choosing a key parameter of the scheme too small leads to poor performance despite large prediction horizons.
+Our analysis also gives new insights into how to choose the parameters of the MPC for tracking scheme, namely the prediction horizon and a parameter representing an upper bound on the tracking cost, which is included as a constraint.
+In particular, we demonstrate that choosing this bound too small leads to poor performance despite large prediction horizons.
 However, we prove that choosing this parameter and the prediction horizon sufficiently large recovers good performance.
 Furthermore, the importance of scaling the offset cost with the prediction horizon is shown.
 The results are illustrated in simulation with the example of a continuous stirred-tank reactor.

 \emph{Notation:} We denote the natural numbers (including $0$) by $\mathbb{N}$ ($\mathbb{N}_0$) and all nonnegative real numbers by $\mathbb{R}_{\geq 0}$.
 We use $\mathbb{I}_{a:b}$ for the set of integers from $a$ to $b$ with $a\leq b$.
 With $\vert v \vert_{\mathcal{V}'} = \min_{v'\in\mathcal{V}'} \Vert v - v' \Vert_{2}$ we denote the Euclidean distance of a vector $v \in \mathcal{V}$ to the set $\mathcal{V}'$, where $\mathcal{V}' \subseteq \mathcal{V}$ is a closed subset and $\mathcal{V}$ a normed space.
 We use $\vert v \vert_{v'}$ if $\mathcal{V}' = \{v'\}$ for some $v' \in \mathcal{V}$.
 The interior of a set $\mathcal{A}$ is $\mathrm{int}\, \mathcal{A}$ and define $\mathcal{B}_{c}(\tilde{x}) = \left\lbrace x \in \mathbb{R}^n \mid \Vert x - \tilde{x} \Vert_{2} \leq c \right\rbrace$.
 We use comparison functions, e.g. $\mathcal{K}_\infty$, $\mathcal{L}$, see \cite{Kellett2014}.